TMalesa/TestingJavascript/README.md

        throw new Error(`${result} is not equal to ${expected}`) }

+* the above code will throw an error because the expected value is not correct,you will get -4 is not equal to 10
+* if you change   const sum = (a, b) => a - b to   const sum = (a, b) => a + b, then the script will pass without throwing an error
+* The Javascript testing framework is to make that error message as useful as possible so we can quickly identify what the problem is and fix it.
+* A testing framework's job is to help developers identify what's broken as quickly as possible

+### 2. Javascript mocking fundamentals

+* Jest- is a JavaScript-based framework for testing React, React Native and other JavaScript-based applications.
+* In many cases, unit tests don't provide accurate results when run on the frontend of any software.
+* Jest reduces this issue by allowing you to write faster, more effective front-end tests.

+**To install jest**
+* npm install --save-dev jest

+**runs jest -o by default**
+  * jest --watch

+**runs all tests**
+  * jest --watchAll

 **Jest matches**

 * **expect:** gives you access to a number of "matchers" that let you validate different things.